LIFT Project

-LIFT is a collaborative project between JONAH, EXPO, and the City County Health Department, that arose out of a large grant from Community Catalyst of Washington D.C. through the Kresge Foundation, whose primary mission is to reduce barriers to housing for people with conviction histories.
+LIFT was a collaborative project between JONAH, EXPO, and the City County Health Department during 2019-2021, that arose out of a large grant from Community Catalyst of Washington D.C. through the Kresge Foundation, whose primary mission is to reduce barriers to housing for people with conviction histories.

 Team members:

-- Learn from people with lived experience to really understand the problem and lift up their stories.
+- Learned from people with lived experience to really understand the problem and lift up their stories.

-- Work to reduce barriers to people with criminal backgrounds by improving existing programs and encouraging entities to invest community benefit dollars.
+- Worked to reduce barriers to people with criminal backgrounds by improving existing programs and encouraging entities to invest community benefit dollars.

-- Build relationships with organizations and individuals connected to the issue.
+- Built relationships with organizations and individuals connected to the issue.

-- Provide community education on the issue of housing and conviction histories – how housing is a social determinant of health outcomes.
+- Provided community education on the issue of housing and conviction histories – how housing is a social determinant of health outcomes.

-- Receive training from, and work with, the grantor.
+- Received training from, and work with, the grantor.

 Since November of 2019, this project team has: